About Medical Education

 Medical Education oversees the education and training of

-medical students at the School of Medicine at UC Irvine, ranked as one of the top 50 U.S. medical
+medical students at the UC Irvine School of Medicine, ranked as one of the top 50 U.S. medical

 schools for research by U.S. News

 & World Report.

 What we do

 to advancing medical knowledge and clinical practice by offering a rich